SubhrangshuBit/sbit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a first year Computer Science PhD student in Boston University.
-I am advised by <a href="https://www.bu.edu/cs/profiles/vkola/"> Dr. Vijaya Kolachalama </a>.
+I am advised by <a href="https://vkola-lab.github.io/team/"> Dr. Vijaya Kolachalama </a>.

 I mostly spend my time designing and developing machine learning and deep learning models to aid biomedical applications.
-My research interests fall under the umbrella of probabilistic graphical models, computer vision.
+My research interests fall under the umbrella of representation learning.
 I am interested in building applications at the intersection of AI and medicine through interpretable and trustworthy machine learning models.

 I also enjoy playing football (soccer for Americans) and FIFA.